liushuyu6666/Learn_Kubernetes/readme.md

 ### Raspberry Pi Setup Guide
 For SSH access from the MacBook to the Raspberry Pi devices (worker nodes) to control and configure them, please follow the instructions provided [here](https://github.com/liushuyu6666/Learn_Ansible/blob/master/readme.md#raspberry-pi-setup-guide).
 Ensure that the username on three Raspberry Pi devices should be 'raspberrypi1', 'raspberrypi2' and 'raspberrypi3'.

+## Setting Up Ansible
+Ansible should be installed on the MacBook; there's no need to install it on the Raspberry Pi or the Ubuntu Desktop laptop.

 # Projects overview
 ## Project 1